 MMTk-to-VM interface: the VMBinding trait.

 An MMTk instance.
-MMTk allows mutiple instances to run independently, and each instance gives users a separate heap.
+MMTk allows multiple instances to run independently, and each instance gives users a separate heap.
 Note that multi-instances is not fully supported yet